...

 Daiyagai Shopping Arcade (吉祥寺ダイヤ街)

 If you come to Kichijōji for local food and snacks, visit the Daiyagai parallel to Kichijoji Station beyond Harmonica Yokochō.
-The arcade is divided into three zones: the East Zone (イースト・ゾーン), the West Zone (ウエスト・ゾーン), and the South Zone (サウス・ゾーン).
-When you walk on the covered shopping street, you will notice more than 50 per cent of the establishments are food-related.
-It is also a great spot in the area to purchase snacks, alcohol, and even the bullet train tickets at a cheap price.
+The arcade is divided into three zones: East Zone, West Zone, and South Zone.
+Walking on the covered shopping street, you will notice that more than 50 per cent of the establishments are food-related.
+It is also a great spot in the area to purchase snacks, alcohol, and bullet train tickets at a cheap price!

 For more information, refer to our article on Kichijōji Daiyagai!